VladimirK2/kzm-tools/tafcj-doc.md

 - {OFSOUTPUT} - outgoing OFS message
 - {PASSWORD} - user password
 - {PIPE} - "pipe" character (ASCII 124, also known as "vertical bar")
-- {RECORD} - record read by "read" command (initial record; not one after amendments)
+- {RECORD} - record read by "read" command into record buffer (initial record; not one after amendments)
+- {RECORDCURR} - record in record buffer after amendments
-- {RPARENTH} - right parentheses (to use in move ... func if it's in parameters)
+- {RPARENTH} - right parentheses (to use in let ... func if it's in parameters)
 - {SM} - subvalue mark (ASCII 252)
 - {SPACE} - space (ASCII 32)
 - {TAB} - Tab (ASCII 9)